How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 • Any AI-use policy, if relevant

-Scope is especially important.
+Pay particular attention to scope.
 “Developmental edit” can mean different things to different editors.
-One editor might provide an editorial report only.
+One editor might provide a written editorial report.
 Another might include margin comments, follow-up support, or a call.
-None of these options is automatically better or worse, but you need to know exactly what you are paying for.
+None of these is automatically better or worse, but you should know exactly what you are paying for.

-The same applies to deadlines.
-A vague promise such as “I’ll get to it soon” is not enough when you are trying to plan your publishing schedule.
-You do not need aggressive guarantees, but you do need a realistic date or timeframe.
+Deadlines matter too.
+A loose promise such as “I’ll get to it soon” is not enough if you are planning a rewrite, a launch window, or a wider publishing schedule.
+You do not need unrealistic guarantees, but you do need a sensible date or delivery window.

-Payment terms should also be clear.
-Know how much is due upfront, when the balance is payable, and whether any part of the fee is refundable if the project is cancelled or delayed.
-This is not legal advice, and arrangements vary, but unclear payment terms are a warning sign.
+Payment and cancellation terms should also be clear.
+Know how much is due upfront, when the balance is payable, and what happens if either side needs to cancel, delay, or reschedule.
+This is not legal advice, and arrangements vary, but unclear payment terms are a warning sign when you are trying to reduce hiring risk.

 Confidentiality and manuscript handling